barronwaffles/dwc_network_server_emulator/README.md

 Tetris DS (U) - Friends only games are playable.
 Worldwide matchmaking does not work.
 Jump Ultimate Stars (J) - Friends only games are playable.
 Worldwide matchmaking does not work.
 Voice untested.
-Phantasy Star Zero (U) - Connects to server, "Play Alone" option works.
-Friends can be added but cannot play with each other yet.
-The gsps.nitnendowifi.net server must be implemented.
+Phantasy Star Zero (U) - "Play Alone" and playing with friends works.
+Matchmaking does not work.

 Matchmaking as a whole right now has not been implemented so it will most likely not work in any game yet.